newtriks/PlayaHater/README.md

 PlayaHater code examples
 ========================

-Simply provide the following parameters:
+Simply provide the following parameters
 ----------------------------------------

 * Parent container that the player will be loaded into e.g. <em>this</em>